 To keep our skin healthy, we must seek shade often, wear protective clothing, and avoid mid-day sun or too much time in the sun.
 Also, when choosing a sunscreen, it is important to use the safest and most effective methods of sun protection.

 What about vitamin D?

 Under our present atmospheric conditions, unprotected sun exposure for extended periods is not safe.
 We should not rely on the sun to provide all our needs for vitamin D because it needlessly increases the risk of skin cancer and premature aging of the skin.
-Supplementation is the safest method of obtaining sufficient vitamin D.
+Supplementation with D3 is the safest method of obtaining sufficient vitamin D.

 UVB rays cause sunburn; both UVA and UVB rays contribute to skin cancer.
 Many sunscreens do not protect against UVA rays.
 The SPF listed on sunscreens refers only to UVB protection.